Find a Meeting Near You Phone icon 800-643-9618

 • Identify the potential need for a liver transplant, and optimize timing and care.

-One of the first steps in managing cirrhosis involves abstaining from alcohol and other liver-toxic substances.
+One of the first critical steps in managing cirrhosis is abstaining from alcohol and other liver-toxic substances.
 Generally, cirrhosis patients who remain abstinent from alcohol have better survival rates and treatment outcomes.4

 Your provider will also discuss certain medications, foods, and other substances to avoid that may be toxic to your compromised liver.